gaoDean/autolist.nvim/README.md

 # autolist.nvim
 Minimal automatic list continuation for ordered and unordered lists for neovim in lua

-#### this is quite a new plugin, so expect lots of :PlugUpdates.
+This is quite a new plugin, so expect lots of :PlugUpdates.

 ## Info
 *Only works in insert mode, makes lists function similar to gui word processors.*

 supports:
-* ordered and unordered lists, continues the list when in insert mode and `Return` pressed
+* ordered and unordered lists
-* autodeletes empty list entries with `Return` at the end of an empty entry
+* autodelete empty list entries
 * indented lists with `<c-t>` and `<c-d>`
 * creating new list entry with `o` key (newline key)
-* enabling plugin for specific filetypes
+* enabling continuation for specific filetypes
 ```markdown
 1. it supports numbered lists
 2. auto increments the number on carrige return